eddiepykosh/benApp/README.md

 # Things to Know
 - You're REALLY gonna want to set a good username and password for this or else you'll be bankrupt to Twilio if someone finds it on the public internet
 - Be default the server binds to 0.0.0.0 (all addresses) and port 3000 in server.js
- - Todo: Make them env values
+  - Todo: Make those env values

 # FAQ
 - Why did you make this?